kalimuthuram051023/Machine-Learning/README.md

                         Random forests can be used for solving regression (numeric target variable) and classification (categorical target variable) problems.
                         Random forests are an ensemble method, meaning they combine predictions from other models.
                         Each of the smaller models in the random forest ensemble is a decision tree.

+          Supply Vector Machines:

+                    Support Vector Machine (SVM) is a supervised machine learning algorithm used for both classification and regression.
+Though we say regression problems as well it’s best suited for classification.
+The main objective of the SVM algorithm is to find the optimal hyperplane in an N-dimensional space that can separate the data points in different classes in the feature space.

+          Decision Tree:

+                    A decision tree in machine learning is a versatile, interpretable algorithm used for predictive modelling.
+It structures decisions based on input data, making it suitable for both classification and regression tasks.